h2oai/h2o-3/h2o-docs/src/product/automl.rst

 - `training_frame <data-science/algo-params/training_frame.html>`__: Specifies the training set.
 This argument is required.
 - `validation_frame <data-science/algo-params/validation_frame.html>`__: This argument is optional and will be used for early stopping within the training process of the individual models in the AutoML run.
 - **leaderboard_frame**: This argument allows the user to specify a particular data frame to rank the models on the leaderboard.
 This frame will not be used for anything besides creating the leaderboard.
+- `fold_column <data-science/algo-params/fold_column.html>`__: Specifies a column with cross-validation fold index assignment per observation.
+This is used to override the default, randomized, 5-fold cross-validation scheme for individual models in the AutoML run.
+- `weights_column <data-science/algo-params/weights_column.html>`__: Specifies a column with observation weights.
+Giving some observation a weight of zero is equivalent to excluding it from the dataset; giving an observation a relative weight of 2 is equivalent to repeating that row twice.
+Negative weights are not allowed.
 - `max_runtime_secs <data-science/algo-params/max_runtime_secs.html>`__: This argument controls how long the AutoML run will execute.
 This defaults to 3600 seconds.
 - **project_name**: Specify a string that identifies an AutoML project.
 This value defaults to NULL, which means a project name will be auto-generated based on the training frame ID.
 - **max_models**: Specify the maximum number of models to build in an AutoML run.
 (Does not include Stacked Ensembles.)